 The CAF will review each application carefully and, if there are questions, will contact you or call the veterinarian or trainer for clarification.
 The CAF also has a team of veterinarians available to review applications, as needed.

-The CAF will reimburse treatment/training costs each month on a first-come, first-served basis, in the areas the Fund covers.
-The CAF is not able to provide reimbursement until the Corgi has received the needed care.
+The CAF will reimburse treatment/training costs on a first-come, first-served basis, in the areas the Fund covers.
+The CAF is only available for post-treatment reimbursement.
 Applicants may receive reimbursement only once during the funding cycle in either medical/therapeutic or behavioral training.

 The CAF will not reimburse the entire cost of treatment or training for the Corgi unless the amount falls within the designated cap for medical/therapeutic treatment or behavioral training.
-The CAF will notify applicants if the Fund has been exhausted in a specific area for a given month, in which case you may re-apply in a subsequent month.
+The CAF will notify applicants if the Fund has been exhausted in a specific area.

-After the CAF has reviewed your application for completeness and has determined that it falls within the covered medical/therapeutic treatment or behavioral training, it will send you a certified check made out to the applicant whose name is on the invoice or receipt.
+After the CAF has reviewed your application for completeness and has determined that it falls within the covered medical/therapeutic treatment or behavioral training, you will be sent a certified check made out to the Corgi owner whose name is on the invoice or receipt.

 The CAF would like to know how your Corgi is doing after it has received treatment or training with the help of reimbursement from the Fund.
 With your permission, the CAF would like to post a photo (with no personal information) along with a short statement from you about your Corgi’s life post treatment or training.